spatial-life/spatial-worm/README_motivations.md

 ## What a Spatial / geometric problem may involve

 Geometric Problem solving that involves:
-•	Recognizing shapes, objects and 3d perspectives
+* Recognizing shapes, objects and 3d perspectives
-•	Matching object’s features from different sources
+* Matching object’s features from different sources
-•	Projecting/locating a feature from one source to another having different: o	Perspective o	Different orientation, scale o	Color o	Level of detail o	Different representations (Drawing v/s photograph v/s cartoon)
+* Projecting/locating a feature from one source to another having different:
+* * Perspective
+  * Different orientation, scale
+  * Color
+  * Level of detail
+* Different representations (Drawing v/s photograph v/s cartoon)
-•	Chose which perspective of the reference source to be related to which perspective of the target source(image)
+* Chose which perspective of the reference source to be related to which perspective of the target source(image)
-•	Planning to solve the puzzle
+* Planning to solve the puzzle

 A living organism learns from feeling the movement.
 The Mechanic and physics of the world are learnt that way,